birender-panwar/vision-ai/README.md

 ### My Projects and experimental works in field of computer vision using deep learning

 ## Deployed Model and Web Application
-Few of below works are hosted on AWS Cloud and is accessible throung website Web Application: https://s3.ap-south-1.amazonaws.com/www.aijourney.com/aiwork/vision-ai/index.html
+Few of below works are hosted on AWS Cloud and is accessible throung website.

+Web Application: https://s3.ap-south-1.amazonaws.com/www.aijourney.com/aiwork/vision-ai/index.html